Preparation

 • Do not try to deny your own racism: Because the traces of racism in our society are structural and profound, no one can exclude themselves from them just by not acknowledging them.
 They shape and influence our socialisation, our thoughts and our actions.
 It is therefore all the more important to recognise one's own ways of thinking, ideas and images shaped by racism, to become aware of them and then to actively counteract them.

-• Get to know the perspective of those affected: White people (often) cannot see discrimination of PoC because they themselves are not affected by it.
+• Get to know the perspective of those affected: White people (often) cannot see discrimination of People of Colour because they themselves are not negatively affected by it.
 This does not mean, however, that you should or have the right to interrogate affected people about their experiences of discrimination.
+They are not responsible for your internalised racism and should therefore not be used as your personal educators.
 There are many articles, videos, podcasts and books in which people affected by racism share their experiences for others to get an understanding and learn.
 We have provided a small selection for you below.

 More tips on literature or videos on this topic: